Creating your own travel blog? Today we share our top tips on how to make your travel blog stand out from the crowd!

 Anyone who has never been to Miami will know what to expect by looking at the photos.
 Therefore, great visual design is a summary of what a travel blog should entail.
 For example, St Louis is known for it’s iconic arch, so by using a photo of the skyline which highlights this sculpture, a reader knows exactly what to expect when visiting the city.

 Niche your site

 With so many travel blogs around these days, you need to give yourself a niche.
-Whether you are going to focus on one area of the world, how travel on a budget or how to travel with your pet dog – the world is your oyster but having a niche will help you stand out and grow loyal readers.
+Whether you are going to focus on one area of the world, how to travel on a budget, or how to travel with your pet dog – the world is your oyster but having a niche will help you stand out and grow loyal readers.

 It takes a few seconds for your travel enthusiast viewer to decide where they want to go.
 Some people prefer backpacking as they savor nature and all it has to offer.
 Others prefer clubbing or gambling in the most reputable casinos.

 If, for example, you are targeting backpackers who are interested in hikes or camping, your blog should demonstrate the best places to visit.
 Your words should also describe what they can expect and how they should prepare for the tour.

 Travel blogs should target both desktop and mobile device users.
 For this reason, it is best to ensure your website is responsive on both versions.
 Ensure the visual effect on an ordinary personal computer looks as good as on a smartphone.